Tasty Recipes for the Home Cook

 Chinese Roast Red Pork

-• Prepare soup and noodle while pork bakes.
+• Prepare soup and noodles while pork bakes.

-• Cook noodle or spaghetti to package directions.
+• Cook noodles or spaghetti according to package directions.
 Drain.
 Set aside.

-• Preheat a 6 quart pot on medium.
+• Preheat a 6-quart pot to medium.
 Add oil and garlic.
 Sauté 2 minutes.

-• Add broths Cajun seasoning, soy sauce, and onion powder.
+• Add broth Cajun seasoning, soy sauce, and onion powder.

 • Cover.
 Bring to a boil and simmer for 15 minutes.